christian-taillon/infosec-interview-questions/README.md

 What has been your favorite free or paid education resource?

-How do you keep up-to-date outside regular work hours?
+How do you keep up-to-date on Cyber Events?
+Where do you source your CyberNews?

+What is OSINT?

+Do you have any projects that you can show us?

+Tell us about Cyber Threat Intelligence.

 Tell us about some cyber-attacks that have happened recently.